Illinois IT Leadership Forum 2025 Banner

 More

-Group Chief Information Officer, Public Safety Group, Department of Innovation & Technology, State of Illinois
+Assistant Secretary and Deputy State Chief Information Officer, Solution Delivery and Engagement, Department of Innovation and Technology (DoIT), State of Illinois

 Christopher Britten, proudly serves as the Group Chief Information Officer for the Department of Innovation and Technology's Public Safety Sector.
 With a remarkable five-year stint as the CIO for the State of Illinois and more than two decades of IT expertise, Chris is a well-seasoned professional in the realm of Information Technology.